You are here

 Where to Find Pumpkin & Other Fall Flavors in Washington, DC

 These spots roll out the red (and orange) carpet to satisfy your pumpkin spice and fall flavor cravings at these restaurants, bakeries and more in the District.

-We know by now that fall = pumpkin-spiced-everything season.
-As the leaves fall in the nation’s capital, there are plenty of DC spots that can satiate your sweet tooth while bringing full-on pumpkin power before the leaves even change colors.
+We know by now that fall is pumpkin-spiced-everything season.
+Even before the leaves change colors in the nation’s capital, there are plenty of DC spots that can satiate your sweet tooth while bringing full-on pumpkin power before the leaves even change colors.
 But pumpkin’s not the only fall flavor on the block.
-We’ve got a roundup of the best places to find tastes of fall in DC; from the sweet and cinnamony, to the apple-spiced.
-And don’t worry, we’ve thrown some pumpkin in there, too!
+We’ve got a roundup of the best places to find tastes of autumn awesomeness in DC; from the sweet and cinnamon-y to the savory and spicy.
+And don’t worry, we’ve thrown some pumpkin in there, too.

 This doughnut shop is DC through-and-through, founded by locals and home to some of the tastiest flavors in the District.
 Traditionalists can get their pumpkin on with the pumpkin-glazed creations.
 Indulge in other fall flavors like the sweet potato pie, featuring pumpkin dough, sweet potato pie filling, a marshmallow glaze and a pecan topping, or the pumpkin cheesecake.
 And round out your next dozen with the maple butter pecan – a staff favorite featuring a cake doughnut dipped in dark amber maple syrup and butter glaze, then garnished with candied pecans.

 749 8th Street SE, Washington, DC 20003